Time Chasers: Reception

 In 1994, Time Chasers won the first-place Gold Award in the independent category at the WorldFest-Houston International Film Festival.

 Mystery Science Theater 3000

+Time Chasers was featured in episode #821 of Mystery Science Theater 3000, which premiered on the Sci-Fi Channel on November 22, 1997.
+In recapping the episode, show writer Paul Chaplin laments the oft-used time-travel plot device, but he has a positive impression of the filmmakers.
+Chaplin writes the MST3K crew "got a definite sense that the whole project was undertaken by a group of well-adjusted people.
+That is certainly not true of most of our movies, and they're to be commended.
+And truth be told -- and remember, I'm only saying this in order to be polite -- this really isn't a horrible film."

-The film initially lost money, but licensing fees for its 1997 Mystery Science Theater 3000 appearance took its earnings out of the red.
+The film initially lost money, but licensing fees for its Mystery Science Theater 3000 appearance took its earnings out of the red.
 For the showing on MST3K, the cast and crew had a reunion party to view the lampooning.
 MST3K star Michael J. Nelson claims that some at the party were not happy at the mocking, in particular Peter Harrington.
-However, director Giancola said they all "laughed their asses off," but also admitted that some people at the time "took it a bit too seriously."
+However, director Giancola said they all "laughed their asses off", but also admitted that some people at the time "took it a bit too seriously."
 Harrington was originally planned to appear in the episode as a guest but was unable to attend due to scheduling conflicts.

+Time Chasers is considered one of the best MST3K episodes by critics.
+Elliott Kalan, head writer for MST3K Seasons 11 and 12, places Time Chasers as his fifth favorite episode, calling it a very "Vermont-feeling time travel adventure, which is just hilarious all the way through."
+In an article in Paste, writer Jim Vorel ranked the episode #7 out of 197 episodes from the first twelve seasons.
+Vorel calls Time Chasers "one of the most purely entertaining movies ever featured on MST3K, and its comfortable, cheesy badness fits it like a glove" -- that cheesy badness including the lack of presence from the movie's star, the "strong cast of supporting actors," and "the movie’s seeming lack of budget for location scouting."
+Vorel also notes the host segments are standouts.
+Writer Courtney Enlow lists The Touch of Satan as one of the series' 25 essential episodes.